fbpx

 Throughout local history, yerba mansa has been one of the most widely used plants, first by native Americans, then by early settlers and currently by followers of homeopathic medicine.
 Many cultures are thought to have moved this plant around, establishing new colonies more convenient for use.

 Historically, yerba mansa was been used by all the tribes in whose territory it grew.15 In spite of the number of reported applications, it does not seem to have been used for food (although seeds may have been used as a substitute for pepper).11 It was applied externally for sores and cuts and rheumatism and internally for coughs, asthma and kidney problems; it was drunk as a blood purifier.
-The Chumash used to purify and prepare a person for handling dangerous substances to be used in ceremonies,15 and the Kumeyaay carried a bit of root in a pouch for luck.272
+The Chumash used it to purify and prepare a person for handling dangerous substances to be used in ceremonies,15 and the Kumeyaay carried a bit of root in a pouch for luck.272

 Interesting Facts